How to Improve Your Facilitation Skills (and be a Great Facilitator)

 Agenda planning

 Congratulations, you have a process!
-Next, you need to make sure that your process works with the reality of time constraints, logistics, group dynamics and the natural attention levels of flesh and blood people sitting in your workshop room.
+Next, you need to make sure that your process works with the reality of time constraints, logistics, group dynamics, and the attention levels of people joining you (which are also different whether you are working in remote facilitation or in person!).

-Proper planning is one of your most important facilitation skills – do not rush or skip this stage.
+Proper planning is one of your most important facilitation skills.
 Your facilitation practice will benefit from nailing this stage and learning from it for future workshops and meetings.

 There are several factors to consider when planning a workshop agenda: